nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Adding a person with only required fields. <br>
        Test case: `add n/John Doe p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends`. <br>
        Expected: The person gets added to FriendDex with the provided information.
-The Friend Panel gets lists all contacts in FriendDex.
+The Friend Panel gets updated and lists all contacts in FriendDex.
 A success message is shown in the status message.

     2. Adding a person with tags. <br>
        Test case: `add n/John Doe p/98765432 e/johnd@example.com a/PGPH block 21 b/01-01-1998 t/friends t/owesMoney`
        . <br>
        Expected: The person gets added to FriendDex with the provided information.
-The Friend Panel gets lists all contacts in FriendDex.
+The Friend Panel gets updated and lists all contacts in FriendDex.
 A success message is shown in the status message.

     3. Adding a duplicate person. <br>
         * Prerequisite: A person with the name `john doe` must already be in FriendDex. <br>